-Panasonic G85 versus Panasonic GH5
+Panasonic G85 vs GH5

-The Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) and the Panasonic Lumix DC-GH5 are two digital cameras that were announced, respectively, in September 2016 and January 2017.
+The Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) and the Panasonic Lumix DC-GH5 are two digital cameras that were officially introduced, respectively, in September 2016 and January 2017.
 Both the G85 and the GH5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G85 has a resolution of 15.8 megapixel, whereas the GH5 provides 20.2 MP.
+The G85 has a resolution of 15.8 megapixels, whereas the GH5 provides 20.2 MP.

-Body comparison: Panasonic G85 vs Panasonic GH5
+Body comparison: Panasonic G85 vs GH5

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is notably larger (20 percent) than the Panasonic G85.
 Moreover, the GH5 is substantially heavier (44 percent) than the G85.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.